ozers/fastifyjs-supabase-auth/README.md

 | `extractor`            | `(req) => string \| null`         | Optional.
 Function to extract JWT from request            |
 | `unauthorizedResponse`| `boolean`                         | Optional.
 Responds with 401 if token is missing/invalid   |
 | `onVerify`             | `(decoded) => Promise<any>`      | Optional.
 Called with decoded payload before assignment   |

+## Route Configuration

+### Route Prefix Based Authentication
+- Use Fastify's route prefix feature to group protected routes
+- All routes under the prefix will require authentication
+- Routes outside the prefix will be public by default

+### Route-Level Authentication
+- Use `onRequest: [app.authenticate]` to protect specific routes
+- Routes without the authenticate hook will be public

 ## License